isomerpages/mlaw-cmc/_our-service/The CMC Mediation Process.md

 <td rowspan="1" colspan="2">
 <p><strong>1: Registration</strong>
 </p>
-<p>Arrive at least <strong>20 minutes before</strong> the session to register
+<p>Arrive at least 20 minutes before the session.
+Our officer will receive
-and complete the administrative process.
-Our officer will receive you, help verify your identity and make sure everything is in order before the start of the mediation session.</p>
+you, verify the identities of the parties and make sure everything is in order before the start of the mediation session.</p>
 </td>
 </tr>
 <tr>